 |Wireless technology||Bluetooth 4.0 + AptX|

-Whenever you’re dealing with earbuds it’s important that you have a tight fit and – and this is often overlooked – a comfortable fit.
-This will ensure that the sound isolation is maximized and that you can use can use them for prolonged periods.
+Whenever you’re dealing with earbuds, it’s essential that you have a tight fit and – and this is often overlooked – a comfortable fit.
+This will ensure that the sound isolation is maximized and that you can use them for prolonged periods.

-But when you’re dealing with sports earbuds these things become absolutely paramount.
+Particularly when you’re dealing with sports earbuds, these things become paramount.
 Whether you’re using them in the gym, where you’ll want to drown out all the background noise, or during a marathon, which is traditionally a lengthy experience, you’ll want to find earbuds that will fit your ear like a glove.

-In addition, these headphones were designed to be worn behind the ear, which in and of itself can be a problem if you’re not used to this.
-The memory wires that extends from the earbuds helps with this, as you can shape them however you see fit, but they won’t sell you on the ‘behind the ear’ style if you’re already not a fan.
+Also, these headphones were designed to be worn behind the ear, which in and of itself can be a problem if you’re not used to this.
+The memory wires that extend from the earbuds help with this, as you can shape them however you see fit, but they won’t sell you on the ‘behind the ear’ style if you’re already not a fan.

-Sports earbuds are destined to endure far more wear and tear than your regular old earbuds so the way manufacturers go about designing them for maximum longevity is one of their most important aspects, possibly even eclipsing sound quality.
-This is where the introductory ‘on-paper’ thought really comes into play.
+Sports earbuds are destined to endure far more wear and tear than your regular old earbuds, so the way manufacturers go about designing them for maximum longevity is one of their most important aspects, possibly even eclipsing sound quality.
+This is where the introductory ‘on paper’ thought comes into play.

 The Epic 2 earbuds are waterproof and sweatproof.
-With an IPX5 rating, they’re not really in front of the competition, but it’s certainly better than what many other sub-$100 solutions have to offer.
+With an IPX5 rating, they’re not in front of the competition, but it’s certainly better than many other sub-$100 solutions.
 An IPX5 is certainly good enough for them to withstand getting rained on and even to wash them in running water.

 But a quick glance at any online user reviews will tell a different story:

 The Epic 2 earbuds are packed with Bluetooth 4.0 and, more importantly, AptX.
-To put it simply, AptX is an audio compression codec that makes wireless music infinitely better, by reducing latency and bit rate without negative impacts on audio quality and thereby essentially getting around Bluetooth’s bandwidth problem.
+To put it simply, AptX is an audio compression codec that makes wireless music infinitely better by reducing latency and bit rate without negative impacts on audio quality, thereby getting around Bluetooth’s bandwidth problem.

-In order for it to work, both the transmitter and the receiver must have the technology integrated and, unfortunately, Apple opted not to include AptX in iPhones.
-Most of the new Android phones feature AptX and it really makes the headphones worth it, but, unfortunately, you won’t be able to experience the best sound quality they can offer if you use an iPhone.
+In order for it to work, both the transmitter and the receiver must have the technology integrated, and, unfortunately, Apple opted not to include AptX in iPhones.
+Most of the new Android phones feature AptX, and it makes the headphones worth it, but you won’t be able to experience the best sound quality they can offer if you are an iOS user.

-Ultimately, this means that if you’re an iPhone user you won’t really be getting what you paid for.
-This really is a shame, because it’s not a fault with the headphones themselves, but it is what it is.
+Ultimately, this means that if you’re an iPhone user, you won’t really be getting what you paid for.
+This really is a shame because it’s not the fault of the headphones themselves… but it is what it is.

-On the flipside, these earbuds are also packed with Beacon Signal Technology that reduces interference.
-Both devices will reap the benefits of this technology, however, its effects are somewhat dubious.
+On the flip side, these earbuds are also packed with Beacon Signal Technology that reduces interference.
+Both devices will reap the benefits of this technology, although its effects are somewhat dubious.

-And this may be as good a place as any to mention the microphone that’s placed neatly along the convenient in-line controller.
-The microphone itself isn’t bad, but it’s positioning is sub-optimal, to say the least.
+This may be as good a place as any to mention the microphone that’s placed neatly along with the convenient in-line controller.
+The microphone itself isn’t bad, but its positioning is sub-optimal, to say the least.
 The person you’re talking to definitely won’t have a fun time if you try to use it hands-free.
 It’s just too far removed from your mouth.

 There are two things to keep in mind when evaluating the sound quality for the Epic 2.

-Firstly, these earbuds are meant to be used while exercising.
-As such, audio quality isn’t the most important aspect as is the case with regular earbuds.
-It’s much more important the sound isolation is on point as well as the fit, and then that the volume can be cranked up without causing distortion.
+First, these earbuds are meant to be used while exercising.
+As such, audio quality isn’t the most important aspect, as is the case with regular earbuds.
+It’s much more important that the sound isolation is on point as well as the fit and that the volume can be cranked up without causing distortion.

-Secondly, always remember that these are wireless earbuds.
-Wireless technology is usually regarded as wholly positive for its convenience; and you’ll certainly need the convenience that cable-free earbuds provide while exercising, be it running or hitting the gym.
+Second, remember these are wireless earbuds.
+Wireless technology is usually regarded as positive for its convenience, and you’ll certainly need the convenience that cable-free earbuds provide while exercising, be it for running or hitting the gym.
 But it doesn’t come without its detriments: reduced audio quality, lag, and the threat of signal interference.